sfmajors373/CppNDCapstone/README.md

  - [x] Code must compile on any reviewer platform

 ### The project reads data from a file and process the data
- - [x] The project reads data from an external file or writes data to a file as part of the necessary operation of the program
+ - [x] The project reads data from an external file or writes data to a file as part of the necessary operation of the program [mnist.cpp, line 88](https://github.com/sfmajors373/CppNDCapstone/blob/ac77cd613b7c9999ab1e048604d5997769be2e76/mnist.cpp#L88)

 ### The project accepts user input and processes the input
- - [x] The porject accepts input from a user as part of the necessary operation of the program
+ - [x] The porject accepts input from a user as part of the necessary operation of the program [mnist.cpp, line 79](https://github.com/sfmajors373/CppNDCapstone/blob/ac77cd613b7c9999ab1e048604d5997769be2e76/mnist.cpp#L79)

 ### The project demonstrates an understanding of C++ functions and control structures
- - [x] A variety of control structures are used in the project
+ - [x] A variety of control structures are used in the project [while loop: mnist.cpp, line 74](https://github.com/sfmajors373/CppNDCapstone/blob/ac77cd613b7c9999ab1e048604d5997769be2e76/mnist.cpp#L74), [for loop: mnist.cpp, line 100](https://github.com/sfmajors373/CppNDCapstone/blob/ac77cd613b7c9999ab1e048604d5997769be2e76/mnist.cpp#L100)
  - [x] the project is clearly organized into functions

 ### Templates generalize functions in the project
- - [x] One function is declared with a template that allows it to accept a generic parameter
+ - [x] One function is declared with a template that allows it to accept a generic parameter [train: dataloaders.tpp, line 11](https://github.com/sfmajors373/CppNDCapstone/blob/ac77cd613b7c9999ab1e048604d5997769be2e76/dataloaders.tpp#L11), [test: dataloaders.tpp, line 46](https://github.com/sfmajors373/CppNDCapstone/blob/ac77cd613b7c9999ab1e048604d5997769be2e76/dataloaders.tpp#L46)

 ### The project uses move semantics to move data, instead of copying it, where possible
- - [x] For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object
+ - [x] For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object [mnist.cpp, line 52](https://github.com/sfmajors373/CppNDCapstone/blob/ac77cd613b7c9999ab1e048604d5997769be2e76/mnist.cpp#L52), [mnist.cpp, line 62](https://github.com/sfmajors373/CppNDCapstone/blob/ac77cd613b7c9999ab1e048604d5997769be2e76/mnist.cpp#L62)